Should you feed a raw meat diet for dogs with cancer, or cook it?

 Of course Buzz got a taste as well since he started drooling as much as Missy while I was filling the food processor with the veggies.

 Other veggies than can be offered to K9 cancer patients are cooked mung beans, cabbage, and red & yellow bell peppers.

 According to Dr. Dressler, it “can be a good source of energy for your dog’s body while she fights cancer” (Grains and Cancer, ebook p.8).
 He also mentions that rice bran contains polysaccharides which are likely cancer fighters, so I’m giving it a shot.

 I do recommend you check out his ebook for in-depth information if you’re interested in the topic.

-Second Opinion From Holistic Veterinarian
+Second Opinion From A Holistic Veterinarian, Dr. Charles Loops